conorbergin/personal-website/src/posts/eleventy_to_sveltekit.md

 Slightly overwhelmed by all the paths I could take, I settled on static site generators.
 I looked at Eleventy and Hugo, going with Eleventy because it seemed more flexible.
 I would recommend starting with just HTML and CSS for someone in a similar position, it's much easier to understand the templating and data fetching a static site generator does if you understand what you are actually generating.

 I was satisfied with Eleventy for some time, it had a few very useful features, such as being able to generate a date from the last edit of that file in the git repo.
-I could host it on Netlify and have it linked to my Github so that it rebuilt everytime I pushed an update.
+I could host it on Netlify and have it linked to my Github so that it rebuilt every time I pushed an update.

 ## A digression on GUI toolkits